Add To Favorites

 Work in teams to measure the balls’ heights.
 Here’s one way to make a chart to show how their sizes compare.

 On posterboard, measure and mark even intervals (inches and millimeters) with a Crayola® Erasable Colored Pencil.
 Draw horizontal lines and label each line.
-If you need to correct, just erase.

 With Crayola School Glue, attach the balls to the graph.
 Compare their sizes and shapes with those that other students represented.